QuSpin/QuSpin/README.md

 where ```**eigsh_args``` are optional arguments which are passed into the eigenvalue solvers.
 For more information check out the scipy docs for [eigsh](http://docs.scipy.org/doc/scipy-0.18.0/reference/generated/scipy.sparse.linalg.eigsh.html).

 ##### **other operations**
-There are also some methods which are useful when interfacing qspin with functionality from other packages:
+There are also some methods which are useful when interfacing QuSpin with functionality from other packages:

 * return copy of hamiltonian as csr matrix:
   ```python